danwolff/wordpress_theme_phoenixblue_modified/README.md

 This theme is probably most recognizable for its longtime use on "one of the most popular language sites on the Internet", Language Log (the [quote is from per Wikipedia](https://en.wikipedia.org/wiki/Language_Log)).

 If you have used any recent Wordpress versions, you might have noticed that the searchable theme selection lacks truly classic style themes.
 This is a great classic theme.
-Tt is added here so that it can be used where basic, usable Wordpress theming is needed.
+It is added here so that it can be used where basic, usable Wordpress theming is needed.

 There is a small amount of customization built in for simplicity integrating custom newsfeed shortcodes [from a Wordpress plugin in another repo](https://github.com/danwolff/wordpress_newsfeed_tokens_with_username).